Expanding Georgia's EV Charging Network

 There was legislative success for Charge Ahead Partnership’s priorities in the 2022 Georgia General Assembly session.
 CAP supported SR 463, which will create a Joint Study Committee on the Electrification of Transportation.
 The resolution recognizes the impending growth of the electric vehicle market and the need for state-wide charging infrastructure to be implemented.
 Crucially, the resolution also recognized the necessity engage stakeholders directly when planning and enacting electric vehicle implementation.

-CAP also supported HB 1322, which would have ensured that public utility companies would not have unfair advantages in the EV charging market.
+CAP also supported HB 1322, which would have ensured that electric utility companies would not have unfair advantages in the EV charging market.
 The bill would have prevented discriminatory pricing, ensuring that retailers who provide electric vehicle charging are not regulated as public utilities while effecting several other changes which would have further enhanced Georgia’s ability to develop a robust EV charging network.
 Unfortunately, despite being reported favorably by committee, the bill was never voted on by the full House.

 The Joint Study Committee created by SR 463 will meet throughout the rest of 2022 before producing a report with recommendations for further legislative action.
 We look forward to supporting this process and providing stakeholder feedback when the opportunities arise.
 And while HB 1322 did not pass, we are encouraged by the support it received in committee and look forward to carrying the momentum generated by the bill into the next session.